xavtidus/simple-aws-static-website-workshop/README.md

 ## Step 4, Working with S3 from the command line.

-One of the first things we need to do is create our Amazon S3 Bucket.
-This S3 Bucket will hold our static site files as S3 Objects.
-S3 emulates the experience of a usual file system and so you should feel fairly comfortable working your way through S3.
+Our first task is create our Amazon S3 Bucket.
+This S3 Bucket will hold our static site files as *S3 Objects*.
+When you use Amazon S3 via the web browser or the CLI it does a fairly good job emulating the experience of a regular file system, and so you should feel fairly comfortable working your way through S3.

-Let's begin by creating an S3 bucket for our website files, and this begins by choosing a name.
 S3 Bucket names need to be globally unique, and once a name is taken it's gone for as long as that S3 Bucket exists!
 So, to save some time I am going to give my S3 bucket a unique name of "xaviers-website-2020-12-04".
 You're free to enter whatever you like, keeping in mind you may need to retry if you pick a name that is already in use.

-Once, you have selected your bucket name, you can create it with the following command:
+Once, you have chosen what you will name your S3 bucket, you can create it with the following command:

 `aws s3api create-bucket --bucket your-bucket-name-goes-here`